askvortsov1/bonsai_tutorials/README.md

 We won't cover much of the conceptual background, history, inner workings, or all of the available tools.
 For that, you should read our [explanatory documentation](https://bonsai.red/).
 We recommend having it open, and will be linking to it frequently.

+A few tips while building:

+- Build and check your code frequently to see the impact of your changes
+- Don't hesitate to go beyond the scope of the tutorial.
+  Improvise!
+Add some buttons, improve the CSS, decorate with images or interactive elements!
+  Trying new things is the best way to learn.
+- If the code you're writing just doesn't seem to work, feel free to refer to the completed versions of each chapter in `src`!

 ## Additional Resources